gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties/4/custom_button/imp.rs:object_impl}}

 # // Please ignore this line
-# // It is only there to make rustdoc happy
+# // It is only there to make mdbook happy
 # fn main() {}
 ```